Something that I've had trouble realizing is that one decision does not define you.

 Small hands in the garden,

-Allison tended to the flowers
+Allison tended to

 As lovely and sweet as her,